pkar70/MyLibs/Nuget-Extensions/README.md

 ﻿
 This Nuget contains several extensions to .Net types, that I use in many of my programs.
+There are two branches:
+* v1, for .Net Standard 1.4 (working also in UWP apps for phones)
+* v2, for .Net Standard 2.0 (if you can afford dropping support for phones)

+If some extension is added in v1.x.y, then it would be present also in v2.x.y (not in e.g. 2.0.0)

 # for String